grandtheftdisco/henventory/README.md

 ### > My Favorite Parts of Learning Rails
 - Getting acquainted with Active Record query interface
 - Determining what to abstract out of the views
-- Generally, anything towards the back of the stack
+- More generally, anything towards the back of the stack

 ### > My Biggest Challenges
 - Timestamps and time zone conversion, hands down.
-- Route customization (vanity URLs, parameters, instance ids)
+- Route customization (vanity URLs, parameters, masking instance ids)
 - UI design[^9]

 ### > What did I learn in a holistic sense?